How Many Ounces is 0.75 lbs? Understanding Weight Conversions

 Q: What if I need to convert a weight that's not a whole number?

 - A: The same principles apply.
 Simply use the appropriate conversion factor (1 lb = 16 oz) and perform the calculation, whether it's multiplication or division.
-For example, to convert 2.25 lbs to ounces, you would multiply 2.25 by 16.
+Here's one way to look at it: to convert 2.25 lbs to ounces, you would multiply 2.25 by 16.

 -